Mariyan97/rock-paper-scissors/README.md

 Create restarting button of the game. // Done!

 Fifth phace of the game:
-Create the loop for only 5 rounds , after this player can't play more , until he press the restart button.
+Create a rule , who first goes to 5 points , wins the game. // Done!

-Make differend game levels , where you can choose from 5, 10 or 20 rounds.
+Make differend game levels , where you can choose from 5, 10 or 20 points.